 Wulai Atayal Museum Introduction

-Wulai was historically the living settlement of the Atayal people, who are the true inhabitants of Wulai.
-The establishment of the Atayal Indigenous Museum in Wulai, the only mountainous area in New Taipei City, is particularly significant.
-The carefully curated exhibitions showcase the lifestyle and cultural philosophy of the Atayal people, including their food, clothing, and housing.
-The museum introduces the history and living conditions of the Atayal people.
-The first floor displays artifacts related to the origins, migration, and hunting of the Atayal tribe, as well as the natural ecology of the Wulai area; the second floor features an introduction to traditional facial tattooing, which is a crucial ritual in Atayal culture—only men and women with hunting and weaving skills are eligible for facial tattoos and marriage.
+Wulai was once the living settlement of the Atayal people, who are the true owners of Wulai.
+The establishment of the Atayal Cultural Museum in Wulai, the only mountainous area in New Taipei City, is particularly significant.
+The carefully curated exhibitions provide a comprehensive view of the Atayal people's food, clothing, housing, and cultural philosophy, thus introducing the history and lifestyle of the Atayal people.
+The first floor displays artifacts related to the origins, migrations, and hunting practices of the Atayal, as well as the natural ecology of the Wulai area.
+The second floor features an introduction to traditional facial tattoos, which hold great importance in Atayal culture; only men and women with hunting and weaving skills are eligible for facial tattoos and marriage.
 The third floor showcases the daily utensils and traditional crafts of the Atayal people.
-On weekends, visitors can enjoy local Atayal dance performances and participate in DIY courses such as glass bead stringing, Atayal weaving, and bracelet making.
+On weekends, performances of songs and dances by local Atayal people can be enjoyed, and DIY courses such as glass bead stringing, Atayal weaving, and bracelet making are available.